ARSBlue/ToolBox-4-Iris/arsblue/README.md

 # ARSBlue ToolBox-4-Iris -- Macro Package

-The package [arsblue](./arsblue) contains macros that are not present in InterSystems IRIS but that facilitate the development of applications and increase their readability.

-These include e.g. general ObjectScript macros, Status macros, National Language Support macros, and JavaScript macros.

 **_Documentation_**: The documentation is available in English [README.md](./README.md) as well as in German [README_DE.md](./README_DE.md).

 ## Include Macro